What is Product Lifecycle? Definition, Stages, and Strategies

 • Technological Advancements: New technology can either extend or shorten the product life cycle supply chain.
 Products that fail to adapt to technological changes may decline faster, while innovative products may experience extended growth phases.

 • Consumer Preferences: Shifts in consumer preferences can significantly impact a product’s life cycle.
-If tastes change or if a new trend emerges, a product may quickly move into the decline stage as consumers turn to alternatives.
+If tastes change or a new trend emerges, a product may move into the decline stage as consumers turn to alternatives.
+To adapt, businesses can use a material requirement plan to optimize production and meet changing demands.

 • Marketing Strategy: Effective marketing can enhance a product’s visibility and extend its life cycle.
 Aggressive promotion, targeted advertising, and brand loyalty efforts can help maintain demand, especially during the maturity phase.